-(1) Covered Persons include Trustees, employees, and volunteers, as defined herein.

-(2) Employee means any paid individual on staff at the Museum, whether full or parttime whose salary is paid by the City and County of San Francisco or the Corporation of the Fine Arts Museums.
-Unless otherwise specified, it also includes the Director of the Museum.

-(3) Ethics Committee means the Ethics Committee of the Museum.

-(4) Trustee means a member of the FAMSF, COFAM and Fine Arts Museums

-Foundation Board of Trustees.

-(5) Volunteer means a person who donates time or services to the Museum, whether full-time or part time, and who is not paid by the City and County of San Francisco or the Corporation of Fine Arts Museums for any of his or her time or services at the Museum and is not considered a Trustee or employee for the purposes of this Code.
+- (1) Covered Persons include Trustees, non-trustee members of committees of the Boards, employees, and volunteers, as defined herein. - (2) Employee means any paid individual on staff at the Museum, whether full or part-time, whose salary is paid by the City and County of San Francisco or the Corporation of the Fine Arts Museums.
+Unless otherwise specified, it also includes the Director of the Museum. - (3) Ethics Committee means the COFAM Board of Trustees Ethics Committee. - (4) Trustee means a member of the FAMSF, COFAM or FAMF Board of Trustees. - (5) Volunteer means a person who donates time or services to the Museum, whether full or part time; is not paid by the City and County of San Francisco or the Corporation of Fine Arts Museums for any of his or her time or services at the Museum; and is not considered a Trustee or employee for the purposes of this Code.